 - Certain scents

-- People that resemble folks that have caused you harm
+- People that resemble folks that have harmed you

 - Someone shaming or blaming you

 Trauma Therapy Takes Time